Lagrangian skeleta of very affine complete intersections: HMS for open Batyrev--Borisov complete intersections

 \subsection{Functoriality results}

 In this section, we explain how to use our computations of skeleta to relate different very affine complete intersections.
-In particular, by constructing an embedding of $\mW(Z)$ into the wrapped Fukaya of a certain very affine hypersurface, we explain how to intertwine the equivalence proved in Section \ref{subsection:proof-hms} with toric mirror symmetry.
+In particular, by constructing an embedding of $\perf \mW(Z)$ into the (split closure of a) wrapped Fukaya of a certain very affine hypersurface, we explain how to intertwine the equivalence proved in Section \ref{section:proof-hms} with toric mirror symmetry.

-Recall that a \emph{partition} $\mP=(P_1,\dots,P_k)$ of a finite set $S$ is simply a decomposition into disjoint subsets $S=\coprod_i P_i$.
+Recall that a \emph{partition} $\mP=(P_1,\dots,P_k)$ of a finite set $S$ is simply a decomposition into disjoint subsets $S=\bigsqcup_{i=1}^k P_i$.
 For two partitions, we say that $\mP'$ is a \emph{refinement} of $\mP$ if for any $P' \in \mP'$, there exists some $P \in \mP$ such that $P' \subseteq P$.
 We can organise all the partitions of a finite set into a poset, with $\mP' \leq \mP$ if and only if $\mP'$ is a refinement of $\mP$.
-Therefore, one can define an associated category $Part(S)$ of partitions of $S$, whose objects are partitions and there is a unique morphism $\mP' \rightarrow \mP$ whenever $\mP'$ is a refinement of $\mP$.
-We will be particularly interested in using $Part_r\coloneqq Part(\{1,\dots,r\})$ for $r \in \Z_{>0}$.
+Therefore, one can define an associated category $\Part(S)$ of partitions of $S$, whose objects are partitions and there is a unique morphism $\mP' \rightarrow \mP$ whenever $\mP'$ is a refinement of $\mP$.
+We will be particularly interested in using $\Part_r\coloneqq \Part(\{1,\dots,r\})$ for $r \in \Z_{>0}$.

 Partition of sets induce the following natural operation on nef partitions of a reflexive polytope $\Delta \subset M_\R$: